freenas/freenas-docs/userguide/jails.rst

 Jails
 =====

+.. warning:: This section describes installing and using jails on %brand% version 11.2 or later.
+Any jails created with a previous version of
+   %brand% must be managed with the :ref:`Legacy Web Interface`.

 Jails are a lightweight, operating-system-level virtualization.
 One or multiple services can run in a jail, isolating those services from the host %brand% system. %brand% uses the